gsrujana/FinalDeliverables_RUGRAT_C-/README.md

 # Rugrat_CSharp
+RUGRAT TOOL FOR C#- This is a tool built for automatic test code generation as a part of course CSE6324 Advanced Software engineering.
+Additional Project plan and documentation: https://drive.google.com/drive/folders/0B1iF-VlYLTeqY3Rab2d6MENzSFE?usp=sharing

-RUGRAT TOOL FOR C#- This tool converts Dr.Csallner's &amp; team's work from java to c#.
+This tool converts Dr.Csallner's &amp; team's work from java to c#.
 The code is written by them in Java to auto-generate Java programs.
 We have changed it to a C# program to auto-generate C# programs.
 <ol>
 <li><h1>Instructions to Run The program</h1></li><hr>
 <ol>